kubernetes/enhancements/keps/sig-scheduling/6012-composite-podgroup-api/README.md

 - Support for differing group-level priorities across a single hierarchy tree under basic scheduling policies and separating queueing priority from preemption priority is re-evaluated.
-- Support for mutating the `minGroupCount` specification of active `CompositePodGroup` objects and modifying group hierarchy linkages at runtime is re-evaluated.
+- The `minGroupCount` field of the `CompositePodGroup` objects becomes mutable at runtime (aligning with the pre-existing mutable `minCount` field in `PodGroup` objects).

 #### GA